good-data-institute/d4g-cohort-2024-hackathon/README.md

-# Ersilia -- GDI Data for Good Hackathon
+# :pill: Ersilia -- GDI Data for Good Hackathon :rocket:

 The repository for Hackathon related information!